-The objectives of the Responsible Investment Policy (the "Policy") are to establish and communicate the approach of Danske Bank Group to responsible investments and to ensure adherence to internal governance, applicable laws, and endorsed external standards while addressing the preferences of our customers and managing the fiduciary duties we owe to our customers.
+The objectives of the Responsible Investment Policy (the "Policy") are to establish and communicate the approach of Danske Bank to responsible investments and to ensure adherence to internal governance, applicable laws, supported external standards, and Danske Bank Position Statements1.

 The Responsible Investment Policy is a cornerstone of Danske Bank's ambitions to integrate sustainability into core businesses, and it supports our vision to be recognised as a leading Nordic asset manager within the area of responsible investments.
 When customers entrust us with their assets and savings for investment, it is our duty to serve our customers' best interests by providing investment solutions that aim to deliver competitive and long-term performance.
-An integral part of this duty is investing responsibly and to manufacture investment products that align with customers' preferences.
-As a responsible investor, we are therefore mindful of not only how investment performance is affected by Sustainability Factors, but also the impact on society that our investments may cause.
+An integral part of this duty is investing responsibly.
+As a responsible investor, we are mindful of not only how investment performance is affected by Sustainability Factors, but also the impact on society that our investments may cause.

-The Policy is incorporated and elaborated upon in Danske Bank's Sustainability Risk Integration Instruction, Exclusion Instruction, Inclusion Instruction and Active Ownership Instruction with supporting Guidelines and our Principal Adverse Impacts Statement (manufacturer statement).
+The Policy is further incorporated and elaborated upon in Danske Bank's Sustainability Risk Integration Instruction, Exclusion Instruction, Inclusion Instruction and Active Ownership Instruction with supporting Guidelines and our Principal Adverse Impacts Statement (manufacturer statement).